 It can be a long journey back to normality but as with all health problems the cause of the pain must be found and corrected.

-To help find that cause we offer:
+To help find that cause of the shoulder problem we offer:

 - A Private Consultation with the Doctor of Chiropractic at our clinic in South Woodford

-- A Thorough Examination including Neurological, Orthopaedic & Blood Pressure Tests
+- A Thorough Examination including Neurological, Orthopaedic & Blood Pressure Tests all included

-- X-Rays, if necessary
+- X-Rays, if necessary are included too

 After which you should know more about your body and the problems you are experiencing than you ever have before.
 Whether you go ahead with treatment as always is entirely your decision.